1. I’m less scared of bugs.

 2. I trust that my travel plans—aka having no plans—will work out.

 A year ago, I was talking about how I wanted to travel alone, and my friend said “You should just pick somewhere and not make plans and see what happens along the way!”
-Now this is embarrassing, but I told her I couldn’t possibly do that, because I needed to know in advance where I’d be sleeping each night.
+I told her I couldn’t possibly do that, because I needed to know in advance where I’d be sleeping each night.